-- i.
-As soon as a need is identified, inform the CO about the level of vendor engagement needed to help the PM and others conduct effective market research. - ii.
+i.
+As soon as a need is identified, inform the CO about the level of vendor h.
+OSDBU and Small Business Specialists

+- engagement needed to help the PM and others conduct effective market research. - ii.
 Assess the need for introducing new entrants to the market and recommend to the CO ways to do this. - iii.
-Discuss vendor engagement activities with the CO prior to the meetings the CO may not attend but should be aware of all communications. - iv.
+Discuss vendor engagement activities with the CO prior to the meetings the CO may not attend but should be aware of all communications.

 Be as knowledgeable as possible about the content of the procurement forecast.